 At all Committee meetings, a majority of the members of the Committee shall constitute a quorum for the transaction of business.The action of a majority of those members present at a meeting, at which a quorum is present (but in no event less than two members), shall be the action of the Committee.
 The Committee shall keep a record of its actions and proceedings.

 a.
 The Company’s independent accountants are ultimately accountable to the Board of Directors, as representative of the Company’s shareholders.
 The Audit and Risk Committee exercises the responsibility of the Board of Directors in that oversight role.

 b.
 The Committee shall be directly responsible for the appointment (subject to shareholder ratification in the Committee’s discretion as permitted by law), retention, compensation, and oversight of the work of the independent accountants employed by the Company (including resolution of disagreements between management and the auditors regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
 In that connection, the independent accountants shall report directly to the Committee and the Committee shall determine appropriate funding for payment of compensation to the Company’s independent accountants.
 The Committee shall have the sole authority to terminate the auditor in its discretion.

 f.
-Ensure the rotation of the audit partners as required by law.
-Consider whether, in order to ensure continuing auditor independence, it’s appropriate to adopt a policy of rotating the independent auditing firm on a regular basis.
+The Committee shall ensure the rotation of the audit partners as required by law.
+The Committee shall consider whether, in order to ensure continuing auditor independence, it’s appropriate to adopt a policy of rotating the independent accounting firm on a regular basis.

 g.
 The Committee, or one of its members, shall meet with the representatives of the independent accountants prior to commencement of the annual audit to discuss planning, staffing, to review the audit scope and approach, and any specific areas of risk that the auditors propose to focus on.